 Does Not Like Men: Artemis.
 While Athena and Hestia were also virgin goddesses, at least they weren't hostile towards the idea of even meeting a man.
 Ask poor Actaeon, who was transformed into a deer, then eaten by his own hunting dogs for accidentally peeping on her...

-Another version of the myth had him create Scorpio to kill Orion, who, when he couldn't beat it by himself, sought Artemis for help while she was practising archery on an island.
+Another version of the myth had him create Scorpio to kill Orion; when Orion couldn't beat it by himself, he sought Artemis for help while she was practising archery on an island.
 Apollo still tricked her into sniping him, and she got revenge by killing Scorpio and immortalizing Orion as a constellation.

-On the other hand, in Homeric Hymns, we are told that while Hestia, Athena, and Artemis are immune to Aphrodite's power, Aphrodite had mated every god with mortal women, and every other goddess with mortal men.
+In the Homeric Hymns, it is said that while Hestia, Athena, and Artemis are immune to Aphrodite's power, Aphrodite had mated every god with mortal women, and every other goddess with mortal men.
 The hymn then recounts how Zeus saw to it that she got mated to a mortal man, to avoid too much trouble in Olympus.